tudor1805/google-app-engine/gae-meetup-app/README.md

 1. Create a Google App Engine account
 2. Go to your [Cloud Console], and create a new project
 4. Enable from the console the following APIs:
-5. Google Maps v.2 Api
+ 1. Google Maps v.2 Api
-6. Google Cloud Endpoints Api
+ 2. Google Cloud Endpoints Api
-7. Google+ Api
+ 3. Google+ Api
-8. [possibly 1-2 more]
+ 4. [possibly 1-2 more]
+5. Generate Authentication Keys and Client IDs
-9. Generate a new Client ID for Cloud Endpoints
+ 1. Generate a new Client ID for Cloud Endpoints
-10. Generate a new Client ID for Google Play Services/ Google +
+ 2. Generate a new Client ID for Google Play Services/ Google +
-11. Generate an API key for Google Maps API
+ 3. Generate an API key for Google Maps API

-5. Clone this repository
+6. Clone this repository

     ```sh
     $ git clone https://github.com/tudor1805/google-app-engine.git